 The purpose of Centers for Independent Living (CIL) is to promote a philosophy of independent living including consumer control, peer support, self help, self-determination, equal access, and individual and system advocacy.

+Do you need help applying for disability benefits such as SSI or SSDI?
 Did you know Centers for Independent Living can be a resource in helping individuals applying for SSI/SSDI?
 Contact a Center for Independent Living to learn how they can assist.

 Centers for Independent Living